Monks Investment Trust Buys Back 200,000 Shares

 - Make smarter investments with weekly expert stock picks from the Smart Investor Newsletter

-Monks Investment Trust PLC has announced the purchase of 200,000 of its own ordinary shares at a price of 1,245.19p each, which will be held in Treasury.
-This move leaves the company with a total of 198,495,666 shares available in the market.
-Shareholders may use this figure for transparency calculations as per FCA guidelines.
+Monks Investment Trust PLC has acquired 200,000 of its own ordinary shares at a price of 1,282.89 pence each, which will now be held in treasury.
+This transaction adjusts the number of shares available for trading to 198,205,666, impacting shareholder calculations for transparency and disclosure requirements.
+Investors may find these movements significant as they assess the company’s strategy and financial health.

 For further insights into GB:MNKS stock, check out TipRanks’ Stock Analysis page.